Zach-Gooch/Zach-Gooch.github.io/_pages/about.md

   <p>
     Previously, I graduated from Georgia College & State University with a B.S. in Economics and a B.S. in Finance.
-    <a href="https://frontpage.gcsu.edu/node/14695" target="_blank">Here</a> is an article about me from my time at Georgia College & State University.
+    <a href="https://frontpage.gcsu.edu/node/14695" target="_blank">Here</a> is an article about me from my time at GCSU.
   </p>
 </section>